KrsnaYadav07/Assignment_BTech2026_2201921540092/README.md

 Note: The stdin doesn't contain the string "###", it is added in the main method.

 To restore the original code in the editor, click the top left icon on the editor and create a new buffer.
+## Problem 8: Suppose you are designing a basic system to model different types of animals.
+There are two types of animals: Animal and Dog.
+Each animal has an attribute called name.
+## Platform Used: CodeChef
+### Date: 28/01/25

+Create a base class Animal with a property name (a string).
+Create a class Dog that inherits from Animal.
+The Dog class should have an additional property breed (a string) to represent the breed of the dog.
+In the main function, create an instance of the Dog class, set its name and breed properties, and then display the name and breed of the dog.
+Ensure that the base class Animal and the derived class Dog are correctly designed and that the properties are inherited and initialized properly.

+Task
+Given name and breed of dog as input, use display function to print the information of dog.

+Input Format
+First line contain the name of the dog.
+Second line contain the breed of the dog.
+Output Format
+Print name of the dog on first line.
+Print breed of the dog on second line.
+Sample 1:
+Input
+Output
+Buddy
+Retriever
+Buddy
+Retriever